ludoro/old-website/myblog/2022/new_grad.md

 - the course [Grokking the coding interview](https://www.educative.io/courses/grokking-the-coding-interview) on educative.io
 - lots of problems (~200) on [leetcode](https://leetcode.com) and [binarysearch](https://binarysearch.com/)

-I have realized that I will probably need to interview again in a few years if I want to stay close to market rate, so I am compiling every coding question I find important enough on [this beautiful Notion page](https://hollow-wood-560.notion.site/Coding-questions-FAANG-prep-9cdf280e5f30425fa188cbbaa6d1998c).
-Take a look if you want some ispiration on what problems give you a high ROI.

 For ML related knowledege, I did:

 - revision of standard topics using the book "Introduction to statistical learning" by Hastie et al.